Happy International Comics Day (which was on September 25th. We are late, we know)!

 A lot of people imagine inking as tracing.
 Well, this is not entirely true, as inkers are not precisely tracing the sketch but rather making a new drawing on top.
 At this stage, artists look through their sketches, correct the possible drawing mistakes, take out the unnecessary elements, work on the details as well as light and shadow.
 Inking is usually referred to as a refinement of the sketch.
 It’s vital to remember that it makes the first impression as inking represents the style you’re working in.

 “To me, the main role of the inker is to take the pencils and make them clear and readable.
 When you’re done with the page, it should be able to stand by itself in black and white before the colors are added.
 You always want to amplify what the penciller is putting down on the page.
 You try and find what the strengths of the penciller are and build on that and try to help smooth out the weaker parts.”

 Mark Morales for Comics Beat

-Artists color the finished linework at a separate stage in order to use the colors to intensify and “crown” the already completed piece.
+Artists color the finished linework at a separate stage to use the colors to intensify and “crown” the already completed piece.
 Also, a lot of artists utilize color design to set a mood or highlight the panel.
-Imagine having a black and white comic with only a few colorful objects that contribute to the plot twist.
-Color in this case tells a story by itself, making the elements stand out without even reading the comics.
+Imagine having a black and white comic with only a few colorful objects contributing to the plot twist.
+Color, in this case, tells a story by itself, making the elements stand out without even reading the comics.
 Sometimes colors and limited color palettes are used as the signature of the colorist.
 Of course, coloring is an optional step for many black and white artists for obvious reasons.